-There will be a total of 10 weekly assignments; a problem set will be assigned every Tuesday and will be due by midnight on the following Tuesday.
-Assignment solutions should be submitted electronically in a '.pdf' document.
+There will be a total of 9 weekly assignments.
+A problem set will be assigned every Wednesday and will be due by midnight on the following Monday.
+However, if you need an extension on this deadline, please email Dr. Murugkar and ask for one.

+Assignment solutions should be submitted electronically as a single '.pdf' file.
 Note the assignment may be typed up or handwritten and scanned in.
 Photos taken with a cell phone are not admissible, as the lighting and contrast are usually bad, and resolution poor.